 How did it happen?
 The fund got caught up in an insider trading investigation involving 6 of its former employees.
 The investigation may lead to civil charges, possibly leading to payouts to the government.
 The firm has said it cooperates with the investigation and will arrange any payouts so that its outside investors are not affected.
 Clearly this is not enough reassurance for all the investors, and now some are escaping and others are on the fence.

 It is common that investors flee funds that have scandals.
-Often the scandals involve misconduct that is costly for investors, such as when funds make deals that favor some investors over others.
+Often the scandals involve misconduct that is costly for investors, such as when funds make deals that favour some investors over others.
 But this scandal comes with a twist: insider trading is an illegal use of information, and it can be very profitable.
 If the insider trading occurred on investments held by this hedge fund, it would have been profitable for the clients who are now escaping.
 Indeed, SAC Capital has had very high performance.

 Do the investors understand this?
 Absolutely.
 Investors in hedge funds are themselves fund management firms who know the rules very well, and also know how various kinds of misconduct would affect their balance sheets.
 So the investors are not worried that they have been robbed, but they are concerned with preserving their own reputation.